ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 ### `@Injectable()` services

-Notice that the new service imports the Angular `Injectable` symbol and annotates the class with the `@Injectable()` decorator.
+Notice that the new service imports the Angular Classic`Injectable` symbol and annotates the class with the `@Injectable()` decorator.
 This marks the class as one that participates in the *dependency injection system*.
 The `HeroService` class is going to provide an injectable service, and it can also have its own injected dependencies.
 It doesn't have any dependencies yet.